awsdocs/aws-systems-manager-user-guide/doc_source/Explorer-using-editing-data-sources.md

 + Amazon EC2
 + OpsCenter OpsItems

-To display patch compliance data for your Amazon EC2 instances, you must configure Systems Manager Patch Manager\.
-To display metadata about your Amazon EC2 instances, you must configure AWS Config configuration recorder\.
-You can't add additional data sources, but you can configure Explorer to stop displaying either patch compliance data, Amazon EC2 instance metadata, or both\.
+To display patch compliance data for your EC2 instances, you must configure Systems Manager Patch Manager\.
+To display metadata about your EC2 instances, you must configure AWS Config configuration recorder\.
+You can't add additional data sources, but you can configure Explorer to stop displaying either patch compliance data, EC2 instance metadata, or both\.

 **Note**
 You can't configure Explorer to stop displaying OpsCenter OpsItem data\.